 - Prepare your Design in Cricut Design Space

 Choose your design in Cricut Design Space.
 Find a design from the Cricut Library or you may upload your own SVG.
-Resize to fit your blank you are applying it to.
+Resize to fit the blank you are applying it to.

 Click Make It in the upper right corner.